 In an ideal world, you wouldn’t need to use a De-esser, as your recording would be perfect in the first place (obviously this isn't always possible, but you can get better recordings using these tips).

 Here are some things to consider to reduce esses while recording:

 Distance: Don’t place the microphone too close to the mouth.
 Try to leave an 8 to 12 inch gap.

 Angle: Try angling the microphone down 10 to 15 degrees to align the 0-degree axis toward the throat instead of mouth.

 Warm Up: If possible try to get your speaker to warm up.
 Vocal exercises can help with speech control and balancing essyness.
 Excessive saliva in the mouth can cause more problems, so vocalists should occasionally rinse their mouth out with water (or spit… gross) to reduce saliva.

-Disruption: Whilst pop-shields won’t do much to sibilance, strapping a pencil across the centre of the mic cartridge will disrupt the essy high frequencies reducing sibilance.
+Disruption: Whilst pop-shields won’t do much to sibilance, you could try the sibilance pencil trick - strapping a pencil across the centre of the mic cartridge will disrupt the essy high frequencies reducing sibilance.